ninoNinkovic/LiveStamps/README.md

 "stamp" : "@mystamp   {0} {1} {2} {3}",
 Output  :  @mystamp   zero one two three

-# Mixed order is allowed and flags can be injected anywhere:
+# Mixed ordering is allowed and flags can be injected anywhere:
 "stamp" : "@mystamp   {3} hello {1} {2} world {0}",
 Output  :  @mystamp   three hello one two world zero